git-up/GitUp/README.md

 GitUp is built as 3 cleanly separated layers communicating only through the use of public APIs:

 **Foundation Layer (depends on Foundation only)**
-- `Core/`: wrapper around the minimally required functionality of [libgit2](https://github.com/libgit2/libgit2), on top of which is then implemented all the Git functionality required by GitUp
+- `Core/`: wrapper around the minimally required functionality of [libgit2](https://github.com/libgit2/libgit2), on top of which is then implemented all the Git functionality required by GitUp (note that GitUp uses a [slightly customized fork](https://github.com/git-up/libgit2/tree/gitup) of libgit2)
 - `Extensions/`: categories on the `Core` classes to add convenience features implemented only using the public APIs

 **UI Layer (depends on AppKit)**